 - 2 tablespoons brown sugar

-- Preheat oven to 375 degrees F.
+- Preheat the oven to 375 degrees F.

 - Add the pork loin to the prepared baking pan, fat side up.

-Cook for 60-70 minutes or until it has reached a temperature of 160-165 degrees F.
+- Cook for 50-55 minutes for medium to medium-well doneness (150-155 degrees F for internal temperature).
+Cook for 60-70 minutes for a well to be well-done, or until it has reached a temperature of 160-165 degrees F.

 - Remove from the oven and let it rest for 5-10 minutes before slicing and serving.